SumiSastri/nextjs-aws-app/docs/aws/aws-appsync/what-is-app-sync.md

 # What is AWS AppSync

-AppSync is an API interface that allows you to query data using the GraphQL query language as well as REST API calls.
+AWS-AppSync is a data-synchronisation service from Amazaon, that allows you to create a flexible API interface.
+AppSync can be used for both GraphQL and REST APIs.
 In the configuration you can choose which query option you require either GraphQL or REST.

-AppSync is an AWS product that quickly syncs data sent from the frontend (app) to the backend (data stores).
+AppSync quickly syncs data sent from the frontend (app) to the backend (data stores).
+Once the API interface is created, developers can securely access, edit, manipulate, and combine data from one or more data sources.
+For example, if you have a document-based database and a relational database, they follow different data storage patterns.

+AppSync allows you to access both of these databases and combine the result into data that you can now use for your application.
+This secure manipulation of data makes the data more malleable and fit for the usecase you require.

+AppSync allows you to subscribe to data changes and authenticate users in combination with Amazon-Cognito an AWS authentication service.

 <img src="docs/assets/nextJs-auth-architecture.png" alt="NextJs and AWS Authorisation App Architecture Diagram" height="350"/>